Swedish Empire: Peace of Oliva and Treaty of Roskilde

-Danish defeat

 Sweden had now won considerable political influence, which was lessened by the loss of moral prestige.
 On Charles X Gustav's accession in 1655, Sweden's neighbours may have become allies; however, territorial loss combined with the loss of religious liberty lessened their ties to Sweden.
 At Charles X Gustav's death, five years later, Sweden had not only damaged its newly claimed territories but also had become hated by the surrounding states for its lack of defence of Protestantism.
 Charles X Gustav's attempt to gain the favour of Brandenburg by dividing Poland not only reversed his original policy, but also created a new southern rival almost as dangerous as Denmark–Norway in the west.

 In 1660, after five years of warfare, Sweden had obtained peace and the opportunity to organize and develop the new vast realm.
-Unfortunately, the fifteen-year regency that followed Charles X Gustav was unable to manoeuvre through the situation it faced.
+The fifteen-year regency that followed Charles X Gustav was unable to manoeuvre through the situation it faced.
 The administration was internally divided and hindered by the lack of unity and talent among its statesmen.
 The two major rivals were the military-aristocratic party headed by Magnus de la Gardie and the party of peace and economy led by Johan Gyllenstierna.
 The aristocratic group prevailed and brought with it a decline of morality which made it notorious to its neighbours.
 The administration was noted for sloth and carelessness leading to a general neglect of business.
 Additionally, government corruption led Sweden to be hired by foreign powers.
 This "subsidy policy" dates from the Treaty of Fontainebleau of 1661, through which Sweden, in exchange for a considerable sum of money, supported the French candidate for the Polish throne.
 Sweden was torn between Louis XIV of France and his adversaries in plans to control the Spanish Netherlands.
 The anti-French faction prevailed; and in April 1668, Sweden acceded to the Triple Alliance, which ended the French acquisitions through the Treaty of Aix-la-Chapelle.
 For the next four years, Sweden remained true to the Triple Alliance; but, in 1672, Louis XIV succeeded in isolating the Dutch Republic and regaining Sweden as an ally.
-By the Treaty of Stockholm on 14 April 1672, Sweden entered an agreement with the French to protect its sphere of interest containing the Dutch Republic from hostile German claims in return for 400,000 Riksdaler per annum in peace and 600,000 in wartime.
+By the Treaty of Stockholm (14 April 1672), Sweden entered an agreement with the French to protect its sphere of interest containing the Dutch Republic from hostile German claims in return for 400,000 Riksdaler per annum in peace and 600,000 in wartime.